rsparks93/video-game-sales-data-analysis/README.md

 * Global_Sales - Total worldwide sales.

-## Some of the questions I hope to answer using exploratory data analysis:
+## Some of the questions I hope to answer using exploratory data analysis

 * What was the best year for video game sales?